 According to the CDC, “Respiratory syncytial (sin-SISH-uhl) virus, or RSV, is a common respiratory virus that usually causes mild, cold-like symptoms.”
-Since 2020, many patients have been heading to Preferred Urgent Care in Katy, TX, when they think they may have Covid and RSV.
+Since 2020, many patients have been heading to Preferred Urgent Care in Katy or Fulshear, TX, when they think they may have COVID and RSV.
 Many people ask our staff, “Is RSV a coronavirus?”
 Healthcare professionals need to let patients know these are two different diseases that do not correlate.
 RSV causes infection of the lungs and breathing passages.
 Here’s everything you need to know about this virus.

 We encourage each patient to be aware of symptoms of RSV in newborns, RSV symptoms in toddlers, and symptoms of RSV in adults.
 Signs of RSV may start to show four to six days after you’ve been exposed to the virus.
 RSV incubation period may vary depending on the patient’s age.

 Some of the most common signs we see at Preferred Urgent Care for Respiratory Syncytial Virus Infections are:

 - Sore throat